-How to Beat the UK's Anti-Boozing Bracelets
+How to Beat David Cameron's Anti-Boozing Bracelets

 If the Tories are re-elected next year, they're going to give judges the power to strap alcohol monitoring devices to people's ankles.
 Here's how the internet says you can beat the bracelets.

 Under new plans announced on Monday, judges will have the power to strap an anti-alcohol bracelet to your ankle if you're found guilty of a drink-related criminal offence.
-The device samples the wearer's sweat every 30 minutes and tests it for alcohol, leaving them no choice but to put the bottle down and meditate on their crime from the depths of some joyless, boozeless, clear-headed limbo.
+The device samples the wearer's sweat every 30 minutes and tests it for alcohol, leaving them no choice but to put the bottle down and meditate on their crime from the depths of some joyless, boozeless, healthy, totally clear-headed limbo.

 THE BEVERLY HILLS COP II